 There are a lot of credit cards available in Singapore that offer many travel-related perks, ranging from free travel to achieving elite member status with hotels and airlines.
 However, every traveller has unique reward goals, so consider your priorities when choosing a travel rewards card.
 Here are some tips to consider:

-Signup bonus.
-Most cards offer one or more perks when you sign up for them.
+- Signup bonus.
+Most cards offer one or more rewards when you sign up for them.
 These welcome gifts typically vary from one card to another, so consider one that gives you a bonus that is beneficial to you.

 What other travel money options can I take with me?

 When you’re overseas, it’s always a good rule of thumb to have more than one travel money option for extra flexibility and security.
 Some other options you can consider include:

 - Cash.
 Having sufficient cash on hand is a must regardless of where you’re travelling to as you may find that some establishments have limited options or impose hefty fees for card payments.